debops/debops/docs/defaults-configuration.rst

      {{ cryptsetup_secret_path + "/" + item.name + "/keyfile.raw" }}

 ``backup_header``
   Optional, boolean.
-Should a header backup for this item be created and stored on the remote system and the Ansible controller?
+Should a header backup be created and stored on the remote system and the Ansible controller?
   Set to ``False`` to disable header backup creation and to ensure that the header backup on the remote system is absent.